-620-2.1 Ground Rods: Use UL listed ground rods made of copper-clad steel with a nominal diameter of 5/8 inches.
+620-2.1 Ground Rods: Use ground rods meeting the requirements of UL 467 that are listed by an OSHA Nationally Recognized Testing Laboratory (NRTL).
+Ground rods must be made of copper-clad steel with a nominal diameter of 5/8 inches.
 Ground rod sections must be a minimum of eight feet in length and manufactured for the sole purpose of providing electrical grounding.